CARE scheme 2015

 At this time, we will therefore not be challenging the introduction of the Police Pension Scheme 2015.
 However, we will continue to monitor how the scheme operates in practice and we maintain an open mind should circumstances change that give rise to a potential successful legal challenge.

 We have compiled a guide to the challenge, as far as we understand it.
 We will update this if further information becomes available.
-This document is here and further background information about the new pension scheme can be found below.
+Further background information about the new pension scheme can be found below.
 We have also written an open letter to members.

 We have also produced a video which explains in more detail the issues we have considered.
 You can watch the individual frequently asked questions and answers as below or watch the whole film here.